The Ultimate in Contemporary Clocks

 On the hour, as it chimes and the pattern dances, watch the eyes of your friends go to the clock and ask, "What's that?"

-This is a U.S. made, high quality product, –– with a solid metal case, and greater than 20 year life for the lights –– an art clock to pass down from generation to generation.
+This is a U.S. made, designed and built to last many years with greater than 20 year life for the lights –– an art clock to pass down from generation to generation.

 This is a random color pattern clock.
 Every 10 seconds the microprocessor selects a new random pattern (over 4 million combinations) of colors, and then, the colors slowly morph from the old color selection to the new color selection.
 The randomness is surprisingly interesting.